OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 You do not need to hide which password hashing algorithm is used by an application.
 If you utilize a modern password hashing algorithm with proper configuration parameters, it should be safe to state in public which password hashing algorithms are in use and be listed [here](https://pulse.michalspacek.cz/passwords/storages).

-Three hashing algorithms that should be considered (see below):
+Three hashing algorithms that should be considered:

 ### Argon2id